 Infrastructure: We are currently down one (1.0 FTE) Network Technician, after 3 failed recruitments.
+That position became the Network Security Manager, a position now swept - although the need for a Network Technician still exists.
 We now support hundreds of network routers and switches, hundreds of wireless access points, high speed data connections between sites and all of the computers and servers using this infrastructure.
 As more devices including phones, cameras, HVAC and lighting controls, and wireless PCs, phones, tablets and other BYO Devices, we will need more resources to support this infrastructure.